 A positive diagnosis can be difficult in the early stages, and multiple tests are usually required.
 If we cannot make a definite diagnosis, your eye care practitioner may elect to monitor you closely over several appointments with repeated testing before commencing treatment.

 Glaucoma treatments attempt to lower the intraocular pressure of the eye to prevent further progression.
 Still, they are unable to reverse any optic nerve damage or vision loss that has occurred.
 This is why early detection is so important.

 The current first-line treatment for glaucoma is eye drops.
 Most glaucoma medications are safe to use and have minimal ocular and systemic side-effects.
 Sometimes more than one drop is required to stabilise the intraocular pressure, and dosing varies from once a day to three times a day.

 Sometimes, more than one type of anti-glaucoma medication is required to control your intraocular pressure adequately.
 This kind of treatment is usually an ongoing commitment for life.

 Other treatment options for glaucoma include laser and, in more advanced cases, surgery.

 Selective Laser Trabeculoplasty (SLT) is a special laser applied to the trabecular meshwork in an attempt to improve the outflow of aqueous fluid.
-SLT can be considered as a first-line treatment in suitable patients, or alternatively if a patient has had a suboptimal response to anti-glaucoma medication or is not tolerating the eyedrops.
+SLT can be considered a first-line treatment in suitable patients or if a patient has had a suboptimal response to anti-glaucoma medication or is not tolerating the eyedrops.